 - Take them on a mini-FAM.
 They already do a great job promoting the area, but you know it better than just about anyone else.
 What hidden treasures can you show them they may not be aware of?

 - Cultivate a partnership.
-What opportunities for an on-going partnership can you offer?
+What opportunities for an ongoing partnership can you offer?
 You can offer value to them through the platform you provide, payment, or whatever works best for you.
-They can offer authentic reviews, an outsider’s perspective and a fresh audience.
+They can offer authentic reviews, a different perspective and a fresh audience.
 Examples include:

 - Speaking at a local event

 - Producing a video series highlighting things to do around your city